Simply Red: 1989–1995: Peak years

 Guitarist Richardson left after the release of Men and Women and was replaced by Brazilian Heitor Pereira (billed as Heitor TP).
 Saxophonist Ian Kirkham, who joined the group during the Picture Book tour in 1986 and played on Men and Women, became an official member.

-With their third album A New Flame in 1989, Simply Red adopted a yet more mainstream popular sound aimed for commercial rather than critical success, typified by their cover of Harold Melvin & the Blue Notes' Philadelphia soul classic "If You Don't Know Me by Now", which became their second U.S. number 1 hit, and one of the biggest singles of the year internationally; and their greatest success to that point.
+With their third album A New Flame in 1989, Simply Red transitioned to a more mainstream pop sound.
+This shift was highlighted by their cover of Harold Melvin & the Blue Notes' Philadelphia soul classic "If You Don't Know Me by Now".
+The track became the band's second U.S. number 1 hit, and one of the highest-selling singles of the year internationally, marking their most significant commercial success up to that point.

 Hucknall was by this time an international superstar, being photographed with models and Hollywood celebrities.
 This seemed to harm the band's coherence as a unit, with Hucknall declaring in 1991 that Simply Red was "essentially a solo project".
 The rhythm section of Bowers and Joyce left around this time; they were replaced by bassist Shaun Ward (ex-Floy Joy and Everyday People) and drummer Gota Yashiki (often billed as just Gota).

 The band's career peaked in late 1991 with the release of Stars, which became the best-selling album for two years running in Europe and the UK (though notably had less chart success in the US than their previous albums, still earning however a gold certification).
 The album spun off five top 40 singles in the UK, and the singles "Something Got Me Started" and "Stars" were also significant chart hits throughout all of Europe, North America, Australia and New Zealand.
 After the tour, Tim Kellett left to form dance band Olive.

 After touring and promoting Stars for two years, Simply Red returned in 1995 with "Fairground", a dance-influenced track prominently featuring a sample from Zki & Dobri's Goodmen project.
 A massive radio hit, "Fairground" went on to become the band's first and only UK number 1.
 Its parent album Life sold more than a million copies in the UK alone, making it the fourth-biggest seller of the year.
 By this time, the band was officially Hucknall, McIntyre, Pereira, Kirkham, and new backing vocalist Dee Johnson.
 Guest musicians (including Sly & Robbie) filled in on drums and bass.
 For the subsequent live shows, Simply Red were joined by new recruits' Steve Lewinson on bass, Velroy Bailey on drums, and second backing vocalist Sarah Brown.